React Native SDK quick start guide

 Note: For details on the latest SDK release and past versions, see the NPM package page.

-First, you'll need certain API keys and identifiers, which are accessible/can be created in the Ansa portal.
+First, you'll need to obtain API keys and identifiers from the Merchant Portal.
 In total, you'll need:

 Production note